yoonsang-lee/yoonsang-lee.github.io/index.md

 layout: default
 ---

 Hello!
-I am a Ph.D. student in Computer Science at Princeton University, advised by Prof. <a href="https://www.cs.princeton.edu/~danqic/">Danqi Chen</a>.
-Prior to that, I received B.S. in CSE from Seoul National University, and I was fortunate to be working with Prof. <a href="https://eunsol.github.io">Eunsol Choi</a>.
+I am a Ph.D. student in Computer Science at Princeton University, advised by <a href="https://www.cs.princeton.edu/~danqic/">Danqi Chen</a>.
+Prior to that, I was an undergrad at Seoul National University, fortunate to be working with <a href="https://eunsol.github.io">Eunsol Choi</a>.

 My research focuses on NLP, where I am interested in making large language models better utilize dynamic information and acquire meaningful knowledge.

-Recently, I am interested in retrieval-augmented generation, deep research agents, and human-AI collaboration.
+Recently, I've been thinking about Retrieval-augmented generation, Deep research agents, and Human-AI interaction.
+Feel free to reach out for collaboration!

 <hr>